ef-labs/vertx-mod-mongo-gridfs/README.md

 Where `message` is an error message.

-### saveChunk
+### Save Chunk

 Saves a chunk of binary data in the GridFS format.

 Send a Buffer message to the module main address + "/saveChunk".

-The Buffer is made up of 3 parts.
+The Buffer is made up of 3 parts:

-The first four bytes are an int defining the length of a UTF-8 encoded json string.
-The json bytes are next and the remaining bytes are the chunk to be saved.
+1. The first four bytes are an int defining the length of a UTF-8 encoded json string.
+2. The json bytes are next
+3. The remaining bytes are the chunk to be saved

 The json contains the following fields: